The Wilson Center's Technology Labs

-Emerging technology issues occupy a significant share of the Congressional agenda; every day, staff advise Members on digital policy.
+Emerging technology issues occupy a significant share of the Legislative and Executive Branch agendas; every day, staff advise Members on digital policy.
 It is critically important that both lawmakers and aides be well-versed in the complex subjects at hand.
-The core of the Wilson Center's Technology Labs is to provide the knowledge foundation for core science and technology policy topics through a six-week seminar themes series.
+The Wilson Center's Technology Labs provide the knowledge foundation for core science and technology policy topics through a six-week seminar themed series.
 Each seminar session is led by top technologists and scholars drawn from the private, public, and non-profit sectors.
-Unless otherwise noted, sessions are held at the Wilson Center.
+Unless otherwise noted, sessions are currently being held virtually.

 Who Should Apply

-The Wilson Center invites mid- to senior-level Congressional staff to participate in the Lab; the program is also open to exceptional rising leaders with a demonstrated interest in the subject area who staff other U.S. policymakers.
+The Wilson Center invites mid- to senior-level staff to participate in the Lab; the program is also open to exceptional rising leaders with a demonstrated interest in the subject area who staff other U.S. policymakers.
 Applicants should possess a strong understanding of the legislative process and aspire to a career shaping national security policy.
-For more, see our FAQ below.
+For more information, see our FAQ.